estellechoi/cepo/README.md

 ## Overview

-This application is to be a home for news, product, and contact information about CEPO.
+This application is to be a home for news, product, and contact information about the CEPO company.
 The following concept and tool will be used.

 - Single page application